Smiling in a photo is good.

 Lakeshore Community Childcare Centre

-I've won some awards, and I'm honestly proud of them.
+Yes, I've won some awards, and I'm quite proud of them.
 But at the end of the day nothing beats a happy client.
-I'll take a good word-of-mouth over any trophy.
+I'll take a good word-of-mouth over any plaque.

 Artist's statement: